thogr/bedede/README.md

 * It supports state-based acceptance tests.
 * Supports Selenium, Mockito, Hamcrest

-A problem with many unit tests is that it's hard to tell what is the prepare (given), and that is the execution (when).
+A problem with many unit tests is that it's hard to tell what is the prepare (given), and what is the execution (when).
 Normally the test starts with a lot of local variable declarations, and some method calls.
-This framework tries to solve this, making the tests read better.
+This framework tries to solve that, making the tests read better.

 ### Behavior expressions
 This is what behavior expressions looks like: